adobecom/milo/libs/features/spectrum2-styles/README.md

 ## How it Works

 The script extracts Spectrum CSS Tokens from an npm package and overrides corresponding custom properties in the Milo CSS file.
-It formats and transforms RGB and opacity properties to ensure maintain performance and compatibility.
+It formats and transforms RGB and opacity properties to maintain performance and compatibility.

 ## Usage